-There are more and more Spanish speaking clients enrolling into substance abuse rehabilitation centers every day needing help.
-Because Spanish is such a widespread language in this country, many substance abuse rehab programs are capable of providing services to Spanish speaking people.
-Additionally, many counselors and therapists make it a point to learn the language so as to be able to provide the support and care needed for Spanish speaking clients.
+There increasing numbers of Spanish speaking clients walking into drug rehabilitation centers every day needing help.
+Because Spanish is such a common language in this country, many drug treatment facilities are prepared to deliver treatment services to Spanish speaking individuals.
+Additionally, many treatment professionals make it a point to learn the language so as to be able to provide the support and care needed for Spanish speaking clients.

 Self payment substance abuse rehab programs are a great alternative to other types of treatment facilities i.e. private medical insurance and state funded programs.
 Individuals who are capable of attending self payment programs pay for their entire treatment process out of pocket.
 Keep in mind though, this does not mean that they will not have access to financial assistance if needed.
 It just means that self payment is their primary method of covering the cost of their drug or alcohol rehab program.
 To learn more about self payment programs, make contact with a drug or alcohol rehab program and inquire as to their payment options.
 It is a good idea to contact several programs so that you have an understanding of your choices regarding treatment options and payment options.

 Medicaid is a type of health insurance which is made available to people in certain low-income tax brackets.
 Eligibility for Medicaid depends greatly on income and other circumstances including whether or not the person has dependents and if they receive any other assistance.
 Medicaid may possibly even cover the costs associated with drug treatment, and there are many drug rehabilitation programs throughout the country which are covered through Medicaid.
 Many drug treatment facilities which are covered through Medicaid may only provide a limited treatment curriculum and may only provide such treatment on a short term basis, typically 30 days or less.
 People who have Medicaid should look for which programs cover the greatest amount of treatment for the most amount of time to acquire the full benefits of a Medicaid rehab program.